Cheap life insurance for smokers

 Smoking and life insurance

-Around 96,000 deaths occur each year, as a result of smoking, highlighting the importance of life insurance for smokers.
+This results in approximately 96,000 deaths each year, highlighting the importance of life insurance for smokers.

 This need becomes greater still if you’ve dependants who rely on you financially.

 Without adequate life insurance in place your loved ones may have to:

 - Meet mortgage repayments or rental costs alone

 - Fund day-to-day family living costs on a single income

 - Cover the full cost of your funeral.

 There are a number of options to ensure your loved ones aren’t subjected to financial strain.